-In this session we take on our second piece, The First and Only.
-However, be sure to continue practicing your prior pieces and exercises.
+In this session you will take on your second piece, The First and Only.
+Be sure to continue practicing your prior pieces and exercises.

 Kala Limited Tenor Elite | Photo courtesy Kala Brand Music Co.